cardano-scaling/hydra/docs/docs/tutorial/index.md

 In this example, we will transfer 10 ada from Alice to Bob.
 Adjust the transaction amount based on the balances previously committed to the head.

-First, we need to select a UTXO to spend.
-We can find a UTXO by referring to the `utxo` field in the most recent `HeadIsOpen` or `SnapshotConfirmed` messages.
-Alternatively, we can query the current UTXO set directly from the API:
+First, we need to select a UTxO to spend.
+We can find a UTxO by referring to the `utxo` field in the most recent `HeadIsOpen` or `SnapshotConfirmed` messages.
+Alternatively, we can query the current UTxO set directly from the API:

 ```shell
 curl -s 127.0.0.1:4001/snapshot/utxo | jq
 ```

-From the response, we would need to select a UTXO that is owned by `alice` to
+From the response, we would need to select a UTxO that is owned by `alice` to
 spend:

 <!-- TODO: make this for both parties -->